sofiabsilva/100-days-of-code/log.md

 **Today's Progress & Thoughts:** I didn't code much today, but I did a few challenges/duels on SoloLearn (and reviewed incorrect answers, which is a nice way to learn as well), I also watched a few videos from the Net Ninja on Object Oriented JavaScript, learned about classes in JS!
 And finally, enrolled on the Summer Of Code of #1millionwomentotech let's see how it goes!

+### Day 75: July 14, 2018
+#### :mortar_board: Learning

+**Today's Progress:** Just watched some Object Oriented JavaScript videos and revised a bit of flex-box.

+**Thoughts:** Today was one of those days I had various things planed and ended up not doing much of it due to little unexpected things that came up & proacastinated a bit.
+So ended up not completing Day 5 of #JavaScript30 and don't know if I even ended up dedicating 1h to coding as I fell asleep while watching JS videos :( Oh well...
+Accept failure and move on!

+### Day 76: July 15, 2018
+#### :mortar_board: Learning & Building

+**Today's Progress:** Done with Day 5 of #JavaScript30 - Flexbox and JS image Gallery!
+Just added some over effects. https://codepen.io/Tubbie/full/WKrpPR.
+Started watching the Day 6 video - Ajax Type Ahead with fetch().

+**Thoughts:** This one was pretty cool.
+I managed to do a few things myself before watching the whole video and some of it was correct hahah